anamrood/cis260-guestbook-project/README.md

 6. To finish up, I ran the app with py app.py and confirmed that all the old messages I had submitted were finally there on the page.

 Next Step: Prepare for the Midterm Presentation.

+### **Week 8 (October 13 - October 19)**
+**Goal:** Prepare for the Midterm Presentation **Accomplished:** The core functionality such as the Create and Read features for the dynamic guestbook web application is working together.
+Prepared the live demo to showcase the guestbook web application functions properly.
+**Next Step:**  Style the front-end with CSS.